← Back to blog

 What Bottled Water Actually Contains (You May Be Surprised)

 When PepsiCo launched Aquafina in 1994, it was tapping into something more powerful than thirst.
 It was selling confidence.
-The blue label, the crisp branding, the name suggesting mountain springs and glacial purity — all of it communicated something that municipal tap water, arriving through old pipes into a plain glass, simply couldn't compete with on feeling alone.
+The blue label, the crisp branding, the name suggesting mountain springs and glacial purity -- all of it communicated something that municipal tap water, arriving through old pipes into a plain glass, simply couldn't compete with on feeling alone [1].

 By 2021, Americans were spending $16 billion a year on bottled water.
 In 2022, it surpassed carbonated soft drinks to become the best-selling packaged beverage in the United States.

 Here's what many bottled water drinkers don't know: Aquafina is purified municipal tap water.
 So is Dasani, made by Coca-Cola.
-So is Nestlé Pure Life.
-The word "purified" on the label is the tell — it means the water was filtered from a municipal supply, not drawn from a pristine source.
+So is Nestle Pure Life.
+The word 'purified' on the label is the tell -- it means the water was filtered from a municipal supply, not drawn from a pristine source.
 Spring water must come from a natural underground spring, but the regulatory definition is less stringent than the marketing suggests.

 None of this means bottled water is dangerous.
-What it does mean is that the premium you're paying isn't necessarily buying you cleaner water — and the independent testing that has been done on popular brands suggests you may be getting more than you bargained for.
+What it does mean is that the premium you're paying isn't necessarily buying you cleaner water -- and the independent testing that has been done on popular brands suggests you may be getting more than you bargained for [2].

 Bottled water in the US is regulated by the FDA, while tap water is regulated by the EPA.
-The two systems sound equivalent; in practice, they're quite different.
+The two systems sound equivalent; in practice, they're quite different [2].

 The water inside the bottle is only part of the story.
-The bottle itself contributes to what you drink.
+The bottle itself contributes to what you drink [3].

-BPA Some polycarbonate water cooler bottles (the large 5-gallon jugs) contain BPA, a well-documented endocrine disruptor.
-Many manufacturers have switched to BPA-free alternatives — though as we explore elsewhere in this content series, some BPA replacements (BPS, BPF) have similar biological activity.
+Phthalates are endocrine-disrupting chemicals used as plasticisers in some plastic types.
+Their presence in some bottled water samples has been documented.
+And some polycarbonate water cooler bottles (the large 5-gallon jugs) contain BPA, a well-documented endocrine disruptor -- though as we explore elsewhere, some BPA replacements (BPS, BPF) have similar biological activity.

-The environmental arithmetic of bottled water is genuinely unflattering.
+The environmental arithmetic of bottled water is genuinely unflattering [1].

 FDA vs EPA regulation gapphthalates from bottlesPFAS in branded brandscarbon footprint

-We use cookies and analytics to understand how people use Pollution Profile and improve the experience.
+We use cookies and analytics to understand how people use PollutionProfile and improve the experience.
 We never sell your data.
 Learn more.